Prague Safety Guide

 Transportation

-• Use the PID Lítačka app for easy, legitimate ticket purchases.
+• Download PID Lítačka app for mobile tickets to avoid ticket machines

 Information for Specific Travelers